-To run code on the Arduino, a certain structure of code is needed.
+To run code on the Arduino, a specific code structure is required.
 This is the main loop that your code will reside in.
 The Arduino code will not compile if it does not follow this framework.
 The framework will look like this: